amogh94/hashboard/README.md

 # Developer Guide

 - NPM is a prerequisite.
-At the repository directory, run:
+- At the repository directory, run:
 ```
 npm install
 ```

 - Use the 'dist' folder to load the extension into the browser, instead of the unzipped folder mentioned above.

-- Whenever you change a Vue component or home.js, run the following command to rebuild the extension.
-More specifically, you must be looking for the 'dist' folder to refresh when this command executes.
+If you don't see the 'dist' folder yet, run:
 ```
 npm run build
 ```

+- Whenever you change a Vue component or home.js, use the above build command to rebuild the extension.
+More specifically, you must be looking for the 'dist' folder to refresh when this command executes.

-- To generate the zip file in the [dist-zip](https://github.com/amogh94/hashboard/blob/master/dist-zip/) folder, run this command:
+- To generate the zip file (found in the [dist-zip](https://github.com/amogh94/hashboard/blob/master/dist-zip/) folder), run this command:
 ```
 npm run build-zip
 ```